ErickRomeroDev/midnight-identity-token/README.md

 - 16 april - toolings published and documented ready for beta release
 - 24 april - buidler fest in workshop (midnight tooling....)

+## Findings

+- Situation where phase1 passes but phase2 fails:
+    1. merge_coin can be used alongside a CoinInfo and Write_coin
+    2. sizes of circuits